pagkly/Zed/Investopedia3/Why Hard Skills Matter.md

 ## Understanding Hard Skills

-In business, hard skills most often refer to the basics of accounting and [financial modeling](https://www.investopedia.com/terms/f/financialmodeling.asp).
+In business, hard skills most often refer to the basics of accounting and [[financial modeling]](https://www.investopedia.com/terms/f/financialmodeling.asp).
 In a broad sense, hard skills may refer to proficiency in any complex task.
 Fluency in a second language, knowledge of Photoshop or PowerPoint, or expertise in carpentry are all hard skills that can be learned and improved upon with practice.

 Employers and recruiters most often look for these hard skills in professional resumes.
 Any hard skill that a person cites is best backed up with a certificate, degree, or other qualification that shows a level of achievement.
 Experience in the subject, such as years of working with quickbooks, are also seen as qualifications that validate expertise in hard skills.

 ## Hard and Soft Skills Characteristics

-Hard skills focus on practical abilities and skills, whereas soft skills focus on behaviors and personalities, such as social and communication skills.
-[Soft skills](https://www.investopedia.com/terms/s/soft-skills.asp) are less tangible and harder to teach.
+Hard skills focus on practical abilities and skills, whereas soft skills focus on behaviors and personalities, such as social and communication skills. [[Soft skills]](https://www.investopedia.com/terms/s/soft-skills.asp) are less tangible and harder to teach.
 Getting along with others, listening well, and engaging in small talk are soft skills.

 A person's soft skills are more intrinsic to personality and more difficult to judge quickly, but they may be as important on the job over time.
 They might include an ability to work on a team, flexibility, patience, and time management ability.